PaskaPinishkes/sys-hidplus/README.md

 # Disclaimer
 Bugs occur and I'm in no way responsible of any damage caused by this sysmodule or its misuse.
-If you get any issue, please report it on the Issues tab or report it on the gbatemp thread of this sysmodule.
+If you get any issue, please report it on the Issues tab or report it on the gbatemp thread.

 # Instructions